 Postmodernism emerged in the middle of the 20th century as a response to the modernism of the Enlightenment era, which promoted human rationality and empirical knowledge [129; 130].
 Postmodernism is characterized by relativism and multiple ways of knowing [130].
 In other words, postmodernists believe that there is no single objective truth or a neutral scientific knowledge base [129; 160].
+Phenomena are unstable concepts [191].
 Instead, social realities are constructed by individuals differently, influenced by the local context [131].
-Language and its meaning are subjective and ever-changing [160].
+Language and its meaning are subjective and everchanging [160].
+Therefore, for the postmodernist researcher, because it is impossible to know what to do in advance, there are no set pre-existing methodologies to use [191].
+Holtz asserts that research methods can help the postmodernist researcher to understand the "plurality of culturally embedded psychological realities and the ways in which such realities can change understand certain traditions" [192].
 Overall, postmodernist researchers employ qualitative methods.